 Lastly, the digestive process requires time, because the gut must re-acidify itself to be able to process foods throughout the course of a meal.
 If you eat too fast, this function becomes compromised, which undermines the whole reason for eating—why eat if you can’t digest your meal?

-So slow down, enjoy your food, and let your body do so as well.
+So slow down, enjoy your food, and let your body as well.